 Changing from English to another language requires two steps:

-1. To switch Osmo interface messages to a language other than English, you need to change the language setting on your iPad.
-Here are the instructions from the Apple website.
+1. To switch Osmo interface messages to a language other than English, you need to change the language setting on your device.

 2. After you do that, open any Osmo app, and you will be prompted to select between English and your other language as the preferred language for that Osmo app.

 (Please deactivate all English albums before selecting the preferred language albums.
-If you don't do that, the iPad will default to English, even if the preferred language album is selected.)
+If you don't do that, the device will default to English, even if the preferred language album is selected.)

 Albums for the Words game: